mrx7014/SSH-KaliLinux/README.md

 A free SSH KaliLinux server without limited time.
 You can use this for test any tool or using kali linux tools or other something like building custom roms.
 ____________

+- **If you want to use Ubuntu in this server check this repo https://github.com/mrx7014/Ubuntu_on_Segfault**

 - **teso is back again,you can connect with ssh root@segfault.net**
 ____________
 All network traffic goes via VPN and is anonymized (e.g. for `reconftw,...etc`).
 Masscan is allowed using your [own exit node](https://thc.org/segfault/wireguard).